HomeSite Map

 The next US release of the song occurred in August of 1964 with the re-release of the Tollie single on the Vee-Jay “Oldies 45” label.
 Then came the Vee-Jay double album “The Beatles vs. The Four Seasons” released on October 1st, 1964, which coupled the “Introducing…The Beatles” album with “The Golden Hits of the Four Seasons.”
 This was followed less than two weeks later by another repackage of the Vee-Jay album under the name “Songs, Pictures And Stories Of The Fabulous Beatles, which was released on October 12th, 1964.

-Unfortunately, Capitol Records decided to omit the song from its “The Early Beatles” album that was released in March of 1965.
+Unfortunately, Capitol decided to omit the song from its “The Early Beatles” album that was released in March of 1965.
 This omission meant that the song was not available in album form for the next 16 years.
 It also meant that the excellent stereo mix of the song was not available during this long duration.
-The only available version of the song during the remaining '60s and the entire '70s was on its next release, which was as a Capitol single.
+The only available version of the song during the remaining '60s, as well as the entire '70s, was on its next release, which was as a Capitol single.
 Released on October 11th, 1965, Capitol’s budget Starline label made the original mono “Twist And Shout” single, with “There’s A Place” as its b-side, available for a while.
 Capitol switched the songwriting credit for the first time to "Lennon / McCartney" to make it uniform with the rest of their catalog, something they maintained whenever they released the song in the future.

 On March 24th, 1980, Capitol released the American version of the album “Rarities,” which contained the original stereo version of “There’s A Place.”
 A stereo version of the song hadn't been available since the Vee-Jay albums of 1964 went out of print, so the "Rarities" album was quite the revelation for its time.